-- Continue fabrication of Tunnel 4 Historic South Portal archstones for reconstruction. - Continue review and approval of Tunnel 4 Historic South Portal reconstruction plans and associated details. - Install fencing above tunnel portals. - Install additional rock bolts for areas with over-notching. - Begin fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Continue weekly coordination for field activities and associated TransitAmerica Services, Inc (TASI) protection. - Prepare and plan for OCS Option Scope, scheduled to begin in October 2019.
+- Continue review of Tunnel 4 Historic South Portal reconstruction plans, cost proposals, and associated details. - Install fencing above tunnel portals. - Install additional rock bolts for areas with over-notching. - Continue fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Continue weekly coordination for field activities and associated TransitAmerica Services, Inc. (TASI) protection. - Prepare and plan for OCS Option Scope, scheduled to begin in October 2019.